 By April Morris, LCSW, Therapist

 Sleep is as vital to life as the air you breathe, the food you eat, and the water you drink—an essential building block for your child's mental and physical health.
 Adolescents ideally need 8-10 hours of sleep each night, and most have poor sleep habits—staying up late and sleeping in when they can.
-Sleep can also be an issue for toddlers.
 The American Academy of Pediatrics estimates that sleep problems affect 25-50 percent of children and 40 percent of adolescents.
+Sleep can also be an issue for toddlers (and, consequently, their parents).

 If your child isn't getting enough sleep, try these ten tips for helping them develop healthy sleep habits.

-- Made sleep a priority by helping your children develop sleep schedules and establish consistent bedtime routines.
+- Make sleep a priority by helping your children develop sleep schedules and establish consistent bedtime routines.

 - Encourage your children to avoid exercising or screen time before going to bed; and promote quiet, calm activities that signal to their bodies that it's time to sleep.